ASU-Vibe-Coding-Centre/mcp-learning/README.md

 4. **Connect to Client**
    - Go to Client Configuration
-   - Select Claude Desktop, Cursor, or your client
+   - Select Cursor IDE, Cursor, or your client
    - Follow connection instructions

 5. **Start Using**